-Alice Austin is a Philadelphia printmaker and book artist who has worked as a book conservator since 1999 at the Library Company of Philadelphia, a rare book library founded in 1731 by Benjamin Franklin.
+Alice Austin is a Philadelphia printmaker and book artist who has worked as a book conservator since 1999 at the Library Company of Philadelphia, a private research library founded in 1731 by Benjamin Franklin.

 She has been on the faculty at the University of the Arts, teaching book structures, and has also taught workshops at the Center for Book Arts in New York, Ballinglen Foundation in Ireland, The Scuola Internazionale di Grafica in Venice, and other institutions.
 She earned a BFA from the Philadelphia College of Art and has been an active member of the Guild of Book Workers since 1998.